 We will monitor the activity there, and in the unlikely event that the entire area of central Athens were to become restive, we could improvise an alternative itinerary for the days scheduled for Athens.
 It would be a shame to miss Athens' acropolis and its Parthenon, but there is no shortage of other delights to show students outside of Athens.

-Unfortunately, we DON'T hear about the fact that tourism to Greece is up 12% this year.
+Unfortunately, we DON'T hear about the fact that tourism to Greece was up 12% last year.
 Or how the decline in buying power of the euro is lowering prices for those from places such as the U.S.]